Latent Power Turbines (TM) -Wind turbines inside a can

 Latent Power Turbines could stimulate low carbon wealth, energy and food production in Afghanistan, Iran, Israel and a future Palestinian state.

-On this page we will concentrate on the economic and green benefits of LP Turbines.
+On the rest of this page we will concentrate on the economic and green benefits of LP Turbines.
 For a detailed discussion of our technical proposal please click here.

 Our research has resulted in designs for two types of Latent Power Turbine.

 The dry air turbine This is the simplest design.
 It exploits local environment heat or the release of latent heat on the outside walls of the turbine unit.
-It has a maximum size for effective performance.
+It may have a maximum size for effective performance.
+Research is required to test this statement.

-The moist air turbine This can be built on a larger scale.
-It exploits the release of latent heat when steam condenses inside the turbine unit.
+The moist air turbine exploits the release of latent heat when steam condenses inside the turbine unit.

 The dry air turbine can extract heat from a warm dry environment, but, where possible a moist air or steamy environment is preferred because of the large amounts of heat liberated when water vapour condenses.

-For the rest of this page we will assume that you take the technical arguments “as read” and simply want to discovery some applications for the new technology.
+For the rest of this page we will assume that you take the technical arguments “as read” and simply want to discover some applications for the new technology.

 Summary of applications